 It is important here to note that Kevin, Brittney, and Tony are black.
 While this story is not built on social commentary, their race is definitely an significant factor in every action and interaction.
 They know instinctively that if the police come, they will be suspected.
 When a white lady appears out of the woods looking for help, they have to work extra hard to assure her that they aren’t a threat to her life or her property.
 Writer/director Tim Covell did a great job of keeping these issues at the forefront of the story without making it the whole story.
 As in real life, the concern about racial profiling against people of color is ever present and critically important, but there’s also a lot of other shit going on—and some of it may involve demons.

 There is a unique quirk about Blood Conscious that we must address.
 It is filmed in 1.33:1 aspect ratio.
 This might put some viewers who are used to wide screen viewing off right away.
 I noticed it as the movie began but as soon as I got into the story, I forgot about it completely.
-Covell did address this in a Q&A session following the movie’s Panic Fest 2021 premiere.
-He mentioned that this was done intentionally for the purposes of properly blocking the scenes containing actors of strikingly different heights in relatively small cabin spaces.
+Covell has mentioned that this was done intentionally for the purposes of properly blocking the scenes containing actors of strikingly different heights in relatively small cabin spaces.
 It does not take anything away from the film for me, but some cinephiles might feel differently.

 Overall Blood Conscious is a fun first outing for Covell and a clever story.
-The acting was good but some of the character relationships were slow to come together, and I wasn’t sure what the family dynamic was at the beginning.
-By about the midpoint everyone seemed to gel and really take ownership of their roles, both as actors and the characters themselves.
+The acting is good, but some of the character relationships were slow to come together and I wasn’t sure what the family dynamic was at the beginning.
+By about the midpoint everyone seemed to gel and really take ownership of their roles–both as actors and the characters themselves.
 Some of the remaining ambiguity in the story left me a little unsatisfied, but I’m happy enough with the unique idea to still call this a winner.

 Blood Conscious screened at 2021 Popcorn Frights film festival.